MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-chatbot.md

 ## Get the Power Virtual Agents bot ID

-To get the ID of a chatbot created using Power Virtual Agents:
+To get the ID of a bot created using Power Virtual Agents:

 1. Go to [Power Virtual Agents](https://powerva.microsoft.com).